mythrik03/Website/README.md

 ### Collections

 Since its creation, there have been 12 collections of nail polish(and counting!).
 These are the collection names: Tea Cremes, Sweet Cremes, Tropic Like Its Hot, Unicorns Just Wanna Have Sun, Electric Holos, For Art's Sake, Pastel Rainbow, Unicorn Dream, The Rainbow, Unicorn Bundle, Frosted Metals, and Multichrome.
+Holo Taco also sells nail care items and nail basics.
+These include nail files, base coats, and top coats.

 #### My Favorite